Hamcastle/Neural-Pokemon-Evolution/README.md

 # Neural-Pokemon-Evolution

-A project to volving "evolve" of pokemon using pix2pix, and their names using a char-level seq2seq model.
+A project to "evolve" images of Pokemon using pix2pix, and their names using a char-level seq2seq model.
 The goal is to make predictions for the new Sword and Shield starters, then see how well I did when their evolved forms are released.

 The predicted names are: